a-flowers-a/weather-app/README.md

 6. GlobalStyles: this folder stores styles that are shared among the components. **Note:** SCSS is used to ease this goal.

 <br>

+## Run app with docker

+Run web application with Docker container with Nginx server

+Preconditions:

+1. Have Docker and docker-compose installed.
+2. Have Docker's deamon running.
+3. Port 8080 should be available

+At the terminal in the root folder run the command `docker-compose up -d --build`.
+This will always build the project's image and run a container for it.
+Then open your browser on `localhost:8080` and the app should be shown.

+To stop the container just run `docker-compose down`, this will also delete the container when it has stopped.

+### Run Tests

+Preconditions:

+1. Be at **root/** path
+2. Install node modules with `npm install`

+When tests are also run when the command for coverage is run, owever to check them interactively you can run `npm test` and the menu options for tests will be shown.